nick3499/vlc_wrapper_sfm/README.md

 return render_template('template.html', GENRES_URL=GENRES_URL, STATION_NAMES=STATION_NAMES)
 ```

-The `template.html` file is stored in the `templates/` directory because there is where Flask will look for it.
+The `template.html` file is stored in the `templates/` directory because that is where Flask will look for it.

 The web page's template will be rendered by the [Jinja](https://palletsprojects.com/p/jinja/) template engine.